unblinking/www.unblinkingbot.com/index.md

 ### Web Front-End

-Once running, setting up the bot needed to be simple, so I gave it a web frontend using [Express](https://github.com/expressjs/express/), [Socket.IO](https://github.com/socketio/socket.io), [Pug](https://github.com/pugjs/pug), and [Level](https://github.com/Level/level).
+Once running, setting up the bot needed to be simple, so I gave it a web front-end using [Express](https://github.com/expressjs/express/), [Socket.IO](https://github.com/socketio/socket.io), [Pug](https://github.com/pugjs/pug), and [Level](https://github.com/Level/level).
 From the web UI a user can save their unique [Slack bot-user](https://api.slack.com/bot-users) token, choose a default [Slack](https://slack.com/) channel or user for the bot to deliver notifications to, save surveillance system integration details, etc.

 ## Source Code Repositories